YellowPirat/wireless-shark-backend/Readme.md

 - No artificial delays in the read loop

 ## License

-wireless-shark-backend is distributed under the terms of the GPL-3.0 license.
+Wireless Shark is distributed under the terms of the GPL-3.0 license.

+## Acknowledgments
+Created by TI 5 in WiSe 2024/25

+Ahmet Emirhan Göktaş
+Benjamin Klaric
+Jannis Gröger
+Mario Wegman
+Maximilian Hoffmann
+Stasa Lukic